thiago-glissoi/FFF-Line-Segmentation/paper.md

 TODO /Review

 # Statement of need
 The Fused Deposition Modeling Process (FDM), also known as 3D Printing, deals with the manufacturing of parts by adding multiple layers of fused plastic filament following a specific printing pattern.
-The printing pattern is defined by the process operator in the slicing process performed in a postprocessing FDM software [@bayraktar_comparison_2004].
+The printing pattern is defined by the process operator in the slicing process performed in a postprocessing FDM software.
 TODO /Review

 There are several printing patterns, which vary in the number of contours and raster lines.
 Some printing parameters defined in the slicing process, such as the layer width, have a direct influence on the outcome of the print pattern with respect to the number of contour and raster lines.